Table of Contents

 Next you will be directed by the Election Judge to select a ballot from a stack of pre-designated provisional ballots.
 You will then be given the opportunity to mark the ballot.

-After you vote on the provisional ballot, you seal the ballot in a plain white secrecy envelope, seal the secrecy envelope inside the Provisional Ballot Envelope, and deposit envelop in a ballot box designated by the Election Judge.
+After you vote on the provisional ballot, you seal the ballot in a plain white secrecy envelope, seal the secrecy envelope inside the Provisional Ballot Envelope, and deposit the envelope in a ballot box designated by the Election Judge.
 IMPORTANT: Your provisional ballot will not be counted unless it is placed in the ballot box sealed inside the corresponding envelope.

 Can I Use a Provisional Ballot If I Am Voting Early in Person, and I Have Problems?